CH-Vinay01/Swiggy-Add-to-cart-Test-Automator/README.md

 7.  **Proceed** to the final payment page.

 <Alert type="info">
-The script is designed to halt execution *before* completing the payment, fulfilling the scope of a complete functional test scenario.
+The script is designed to halt execution *before* completing the payment, fulfilling the scope of a complete functional test scenario as required by the assignment brief.
 </Alert>

 ---

-## 🛠️ Technology Stack
+## Technology Stack

 | Technology | Role |
 | :--- | :--- |